Best cable TV alternatives of 2023

 - Signal interference in bad weather

-Digital antennas are available in either indoor or outdoor models.
+Digital antennas are available in indoor or outdoor models.
 Indoor antennas are typically cheaper and easier to install but will have a more limited channel selection.
-Outdoor antennas will get better reception and likely more channels, but may be a bit pricier and harder to install.
+Outdoor antennas will get better reception and likely more channels, but they may be a bit pricier and harder to install.

 Additional on-demand streaming services